 That is where an automated email drip campaign can come into play.

 An automated email drip campaign is a series of emails triggered based on customer actions and designed to encourage further action—whether that be an escalation of research, a loft conversion like a newsletter sign-up, or an actual hard conversion or sale.

-- For example, when a user signs up for a demo or free trial on your website
+- When a user signs up for a demo or free trial on your website

-- He or she is automatically sent a “welcome” email that contains a clear call-to-action or “next step”
+- They are automatically sent a “welcome” email that contains a clear call-to-action or “next step”

 In this example, marketing automation also plays a role in sales enablement and helps ensure you do not have a leaky customer acquisition funnel.

 Further, if the customer remains unresponsive for an extended period of time, we can automatically follow up with a series of pointed questions, informational resources, or special offers to encourage them to engage with the sales team.